This site requires a more recent version of Adobe Flash Player to function properly.

 - Cortez Mine Gold Shipments:

 The company is currently working on expanding underground mining operations at the Cortez mine.
-If the expansion is completed by 2018, and boosts the division's growth in shipments by an additional 500 basis points from 2019 onward, it would represent a 5% upside to our stock price.
+If the expansion is completed by 2021, and boosts the division's growth in shipments by an additional 1000 basis points from 2021 onwards with a 400 basis point addition to margins, it would represent a 4% upside to our price estimate.

 Cortez Mine, Nevada

 - Cortez Mine realized price per ounce: Gold prices have recovered in 2016 due to expectations of a moderated Fed interest rate increase cycle, as a result of global economic uncertainty.
 However, if there is an improvement in global economic conditions and the Fed tightens interest rates faster than expected, gold prices would rise at a slower rate.
-In such a scenario if realized prices rise to $1,375 per ounce by the end of the forecast period as opposed to around the $1,450 per ounce currently factored in, it would represent a downside of around 2% to our current estimate.
+In such a scenario if realized prices rise to $1,300 per ounce by the end of the forecast period as opposed to around the $1,355 per ounce currently factored in and margins decline by 150 basis points, it would represent a downside of around 8% to our current price estimate.

 Barrick Gold Corporation (NYSE:ABX) is the world's largest gold mining company and is headquartered in Toronto.
 The firm operates primarily in four regions - North America, South America, Australia Pacific, and Africa.
 All four regions produce gold, and produce copper in South America and Africa.